symbiote-library/silverstripe-link-mapping/README.md

 > ## **IMPORTANT**

-> This has been superceded by the [misdirection](https://github.com/nglasl/silverstripe-misdirection/) module.
+> This has been superceded by the [misdirection](https://github.com/nglasl/silverstripe-misdirection/) module, and is no longer maintained.

 # SilverStripe Link Mapping Module